Congestion During Pregnancy: Why It Happens & How to Resolve It

 Buy Here

 The good news is that pregnancy congestion typically resolves within two weeks of delivery.
-If it gets too unbearable or affects your sleep, reach out to your provider.
-They can help to rule out other causes of congestion, such as illness or obstruction.
-But also rest assured that like myriad other pregnancy symptoms, congestion during pregnancy is normal and temporary.11
+If it gets too unbearable or affects your sleep, contact your provider.
+They can help rule out other causes of congestion, such as illness or obstruction.
+But rest assured that like myriad other pregnancy symptoms, congestion during pregnancy is normal and temporary.11

 Share